 Kokila will publish work for children and young adults across all formats and genres.

-Editor Joanna Cárdenas has worked on such critically-acclaimed award-winning books as The First Rule of Punk by Celia C. Pérez and The Epic Fail of Arturo Zamora by Pablo Cartaya.
-She is on the steering committee for Latinx in Publishing, a nonprofit organization that promotes literature by, for, and about Latino/a/x people.
-Joanna also is co-founder of the Representation Matters Mentorship Program for aspiring editors of color.
+Senior Editor Joanna Cárdenas has worked on such critically-acclaimed and award-winning books as The First Rule of Punk by Celia C. Pérez and Stand Up Yumi Chung by Jessica Kim.
+She is on the board of Latinx in Publishing, a nonprofit organization that promotes literature by, for, and about Latino/a/x people.
+Joanna is also co-founder of the Representation Matters Mentor Program for aspiring editors of color.
+In 2015, she was an honoree of Publishers Weekly’s Star Watch, which identifies book publishing talent making waves in the industry.
+She is looking for books across age categories, genres, and formats that center joy, creativity, and imagination; explore our roles as global citizens; use comedy to deconstruct big life questions and events; and celebrate romantic and platonic love.
+Follow her on Twitter: @joannananamc.